raydac/zxpoly/README.md

 ![Adventures of Buratino comparation](adapted/BuratinoAdventures/comparescr.png)

 ## "Flying Shark" (1987)
 In november 2019, I made some adaptation of "Flying Shark" game for ZX-Poly 256x192 (mode 7).
 It shows possibility of combination of standard ZX-Spectrum colorization (for game panels) and ZX-Poly colorization (for game field).
+Snapshot for ZX-Poly emulator can be downloaded [from here](/adapted/FlyShark/flyshark.zxp).
 ![Flying Shark animation](adapted/FlyShark/flyshark_video.gif)